ScottJacobs/loremonkey-releases/README.md

 **[Download LoreMonkey for Windows](../../releases/latest)**

-An AI copilot that listens to your D&D session and hands you in-character suggestions at the right moment.
+An AI copilot that listens to your TTRPG session and hands you in-character suggestions at the right moment.
 Audio and transcription run entirely on your own machine, so nothing you say at the table leaves it.